Small Business Accounting

 - Detect and prevent excess/unjustified bank charges and ensures transactions are posted correctly by your bank.

-- Detect and prevent embezzlement of funds from within your company.
+- Uncover and inhibit embezzlement of funds from within your company.

 - All accounts will be reconciled and properly accounted for on your financial statement.